Wanstead Grow Zones

 Meadows can support eight times more biodiversity than regularly mown grass.
 That’s why Wild Wanstead, Redbridge Council and Vision RCL have been working together to create a network of Grow Zones across Wanstead, where the grass will be left to grow long over summer to naturalise with wildflowers.

 Last year there were a number of sites in the project, which highlighted the fantastic array of plants that will grow when grassy areas are left to get a bit wilder.
 You might have noticed the back part of George Green looking shaggier and more beautiful than usual.
 A floral survey by local botanists revealed more than 80 plant species at the site, as well as insects that thrive in long grass habitats like the Essex Skipper Butterfly.
+In July 2021, a survey of two Grow Zone verges found around 90 different species of plant and a range of insects including bees, hoverflies, grasshoppers, spiders and damselflies.
+This research demonstrates the incredible value of the Grow Zones for biodiversity.
+Download the lists of plants found here: Nelson and Rodney Road verge; Hermon Hill verge.

 The Grow Zones initiative is now been expanded across Redbridge, and floral diversity at some of the sites is being increased with wildflower planting.
 Other local organisations have also set up Grow Zones on their land.